What is a Phishing Attack

 An alternative solution is enabling secure VPN Authentication through the use of certificates.
 Certificates utilize public-private key encryption, completely replacing the need to enter credentials and thus eliminating the risk of a phishing attack stealing them.

 SecureW2 offers best-in-class certificate issuance and management software to easily enable certificate-based VPN authentication.
 SecureW2’s #1 rated onboarding clients ensures any user can easily self-enroll for certificates that can be used for VPN authentication.
-See if SecureW2 has a solution that can work for your organization by checking out our pricing here.
+See if SecureW2 has a solution that can work for your organization by checking out our VPN solutions page here.